revanza-git/Inventory-management/README.md

 ---

 ## About & Contact
-This project is a Laravel-based inventory management system for Nusantara Regas, customized and maintained by Revanza.
+This project is a Laravel-based inventory management system, customized and maintained by Revanza.

 **Contact:**
 - Email: revanza.raytama@gmail.com